 MDMA-assisted psychotherapy is on the verge of becoming legal across the United States.
 The FDA is currently evaluating a new protocol submitted by MAPS (Multidisciplinary Association for Psychedelic Studies) for the treatment of PTSD.

-If approved, registered clinicians will be able to administer MDMA to patients legally.
+If approved, registered clinicians can administer MDMA to patients legally.

 But don’t expect MDMA to become legal anytime soon for recreational use.
 The legal changes apply strictly to mental health practitioners in a professional setting.